jeffhuang4704/vulasset/API.md

 The `vulnerabilities` array comprises distinct CVEs from `workloads`, `nodes`, `platforms`, and `images`.
 Its structure mirrors the output of `v1/vulasset`, with certain fields removed to optimize bandwidth usage.

-<span style="color: red;">Note the CVE name in asset's object will be prefixed with its severity indicator: H_ for high, M_ for medium, or L_ for low.</span>
+🔑  The CVE name will be prefixed with its severity indicator: H_, M_, or L_.
+Callers should extract the format based on the intended display.

 ```
 {